Hatsune Miku: Good Smile Racing

-In 2008, Good Smile Racing began the licensing of Hatsune Miku and other Crypton Future Media-related Vocaloid content.
+In 2008, Good Smile Racing began licensing Hatsune Miku and other Crypton Future Media-related Vocaloid content.
 Studie participated in the 2008 and 2009 seasons using a BMW Z4 E86 painted in official Hatsune Miku art, and fan-derivative versions of Hatsune Miku in some races in the 2009 season.
-In the 2008 season, a group of "Racing Queens" were seen in the pitstop of races.
-Dubbed the "MikuMiku Gals", the three girls were Rin Miyama, Riona Osaki and Hina Saito.
-In 2009, a new set of MikuMiku Gals were introduced; these girls wore outfits based on all three Character Vocal series females and not specifically Hatsune Miku alone.
-Hiroko Nagano, Atsuko and Ayami were the Racing Queens for the season.
+During race events, the team featured promotional models styled as "Racing Queens" wearing costumes inspired by Hatsune Miku and other Character Vocal Series figures.